Alan Turing

 The universal Turing machine was the decisive idea.
 Instead of needing a different machine for every procedure, one machine could read a description of another machine and simulate it.
 That abstraction later became a conceptual foundation for stored-program computers: programs and data could both be represented symbolically and manipulated by the machine.

 This is why Turing belongs in an AI wiki even before the term artificial intelligence existed.
-AI depends on a prior claim: mental, linguistic, perceptual, or problem-solving activity can be represented in forms that machines can process.
-Turing supplied one of the clearest early accounts of the power and limits of that premise.
+AI depends on a prior claim: some mental, linguistic, perceptual, or problem-solving activity can be represented in forms that machines can process.
+Turing supplied one of the clearest early accounts of both the power and limits of that premise.

 War and Computers

 During the Second World War, Turing worked at Bletchley Park on cryptanalysis, including methods and machinery used against German Enigma communications.
 The United Kingdom's 2013 pardon announcement described him as pivotal to breaking Enigma and noted that his wartime work helped the Allied war effort.
+The National Museum of Computing describes the Turing-Welchman Bombe as an electro-mechanical device used to break Enigma-enciphered messages, with Turing's approach mechanized and Gordon Welchman's diagonal board improving throughput.

 Turing also worked on mathematical biology, including morphogenesis.
 This matters for AI history because his interests were not confined to calculation.
 He repeatedly returned to the relation between formal systems, physical embodiment, learning, pattern formation, and mind.